 The first mold

 When the sculpture is finished, I make a temporary mold in my studio and make a cold-cast model, both to see the influence of color on the piece, and to have something to show to potential buyers.
-If it still looks good, I use the same mold to cast a wax, this time in a wax that takes and holds detail to perfection.
+If it still looks good, I use the same mold to cast a wax.
 Using the cold-cast piece for reference, I carve and refine any details that need touching up.
 It’s this wax that goes to the caster.

 Each pair of waxes is dipped in layers of ceramic slip and sand to form a shell.
 It takes a week or more to build up the layers, allowing the shell to dry each time.
 Then the finished shell is fired in a kiln, causing the wax to burn away from the inside.

-Gold melts at 1948 degrees fahrenheit, silver at 1763 degrees, and bronze at 1748 degrees.
+Bronze melts at 1748 degrees.
 When the metal is hot enough to flow, the caster pours it through the cup-shaped opening into the still-hot shell.